electrode-io/electrode-native/docs/cli/create-api-impl.md

 `<apiName>`

 * The package descriptor of the API for which to create an API implementation project
+* We recommend suffixing the name of API implementation with suffix `Impl`

 `[apiImplName]`
 * The name of the API implementation project.
 The API implementation name must follow Electrode Native module name rules.